AlundorZhu/CMORE_Box_Keypoints/data/readme.md

 **Quality of the labels:**
 Zoom into the keypoint and make sure they are on the box.
 Labeling it on the edge sometime can be tricky, so make the labels a bit inside the box to be safe.

+## Export the labels
+Once you finish labeling, export the labels in `Ultralytics YOLO pose 1.0` format.
+Include the images as well.
+Rename the exported zip file to `<video name>.zip`.
+CVAT has it's own way of structing the files, but you can pass me the zip file at this point...